Experiences & Case Studies - Safe and Sound Protocol

 Clinical consideration

-Lung Covid is being conceptualized by a growing group of researchers as a condition in which the vagus nerve has become dysfunctional following infection.
+A growing group of researchers conceptualizes Long COVID as a condition in which the vagus nerve has become dysfunctional following the infection.
 SSP provides non-invasive acoustic stimulation of this system.
-The choice to start through a speaker instead of headphones is often essential for Long Covid clients: the intensity of headphones can overly activate an overexcited nervous system.
+For Long COVID patients, the decision to start with a speaker rather than headphones is often essential: the intensity of the headphones can overstimulate an already overactive nervous system.

-🔒 All personal data has been anonymized and/or fictionalized to protect client privacy.
+🔒 All personal data has been anonymized and/or fictionalized to protect the client’s privacy.
 Permission for anonymous use has been granted.

 Case Study 06

-Out of the freeze - back into life
+Out of the freeze — back to life

 Woman in her early thirties | Complex trauma/PTSD | Dissociation | Dorsal shutdown | SSP Core & Balance